devRudo/ipl-data/README.md

 4. Highest number of times one player has been dismissed by another player.
 5. Bowler with the best economy in super overs.

-After that json files can be viewed on browsers by running following command:
+After that json files and the respective charts can be viewed on browsers by running following command:

 > $ npm run serve\
 > Server is running on at http://127.0.0.1:3000/

-Go to the link http://127.0.0.1:3000/ to acceess the json ouputs in your browser
+Go to the link http://127.0.0.1:3000/ to acceess the json ouputs and charts in your browser

 Outputs are provided as different route points as follows:
 1. http://127.0.0.1:3000/matches-per-year